thooks1203/echodeed/replit.md

 - Barnes & Noble UNCG (books and school supplies)
 - YMCA of Greensboro (youth development programs)

-These hyper-local partnerships (all within 10-15 miles of Dudley High School) provide relatable rewards that students actually use, supporting the B2B sponsor monetization model while demonstrating community investment in character education.
+These hyper-local partnerships (all within 10-15 miles of Eastern Guilford High School) provide relatable rewards that students actually use, supporting the B2B sponsor monetization model while demonstrating community investment in character education.